-GOAL: How do we teach Computational Thinking?
-WHY? (today) Define the Computation Thinking concepts Define the course structure and what will be your assignments and HOW? (rest of the course) Analyse several learning environments/languages/programming styles Analyse example of CS curricula and of learning units Build learning units Methods in Computer Science education: Analysis WHY should we teach kids coding and C.T.?
+GOAL: How do we teach Computational Thinking and Programming?
+WHY? (today) Define the Computation Thinking concepts Define the course structure and what will be your assignments and HOW? (rest of the course) Analyse several learning environments/languages/programming styles Analyse example of CS curricula and of learning units Build learning units WHY should we teach kids coding and C.T.?
 1. To prepare new generations to new jobs? (?!?!?)
 What about AI-generated programs?
 What about programmers exploitation?
 2. To ask kids to build stories in a different way than just writing?
 Story-telling as a creative way of creating and playing/moving characters 3.
 To vaccine youngsters against bad algorithms?
-Avoid being only program consumers and data producers 4.
-To empower everybody to be able to write her programs?

-KEY effects of teaching Computational Thinking Motivating students' interest Robotics, Storytelling, Simulation, Social impact, Video-games, Embedded systems (see CSEDU: Design), CS Unplugged, Personal interests Role playing and mental models of computation Importance of Randomness in creativity, discovery, exploration Simulation of Natural evolution / Artificial Intelligence There are MANY programming styles!
+Avoid being only program consumers and data producers - 4.
+To empower everybody to be able to write her programs? - 5.
+To introduce Computational Thinking 6.
+To introduce constructive didactics in any discipline KEY effects of teaching Computational Thinking Motivating students' interest through Robotics, Storytelling, Simulation, Social impact, Video-games, Embedded systems (see CSEDU: Design), CS Unplugged, Personal interests Role playing and mental models of computation Importance of Randomness in creativity, discovery, exploration Simulation of Natural evolution / Artificial Intelligence There are MANY programming styles!

-$\begin{tabular}{ll} Functional \rightarrow filters and transformations & Procedural \rightarrow drive a robot/agent \end{tabular}$
+Functional → filters and transformations Procedural → drive a robot/agent

-Declarative/logic \rightarrow relations & rules OOP \rightarrow office metaphor
+Declarative/logic → relations & rules OOP → office metaphor

 CS as the Science of "HOW TO DO/DESCRIBE/BUILD/SIMULATE"

-Methods in Computer Science education: Analysis

-A 'BIT' of History educational programming languages
+A 'BIT' of History of educational programming languages by

+Lisp

+Pascal

+Smalltalk

+Logo/Smalltalk

+Logo

+Python

+Logo

+Scala

+Flowcharts

+Ruby/Python/...

+[Feurzeig, Papert & Solomon]

+[Wirth]

+[Pattis]

+[Kay, Ingalls & Goldberg]

+[Kay]

+[Wilensky]

+[Howell]

+[Resnick]

+[Pant]

+[Cook]

 When Where Language Inspired by Created by

 1964 Darthmout BASIC [Kemeny & Kurtz]

-1969 BBN Logo Lisp [Feurzeig, Papert & Solomon]
+BBN

+1969

+1970

+1981

+1996

+1996

+1999

+2001

+2006

+2010

+2014

+2016

-1970 Zurigo Pascal [Wirth]
+Zurigo

-1981 Carnegie Mellon Karel Pascal [Pattis]
+Carnegie Mellon

-1996 Apple/Disney HP/SAP Squeak Smalltalk [Kay, Ingalls & Goldberg]
+Apple/Disney

+HP/SAP

+Disney

+NortWestern

+MIT

+India

+Sacramento

+Apple

+Logo

+Pascal

+Karel

+Squeak

-1996 Disney e-Toys Logo/Smalltalk [Kay]
+e-Toys

-1999 NortWestern NetLogo Logo [Wilensky]
+NetLogo

-2001 Guido van Robot Python [Howell]
+Guido van Robot

-2006 MIT Scratch Logo [Resnick]
+Scratch

-2010 India Kojo Scala [Pant]
+Koio

-2014 Sacramento Flowgorithm Flowcharts [Cook]
+Flowgorithm

-Methods in Computer Science education: Analysis
+Swift

-But also ...
+But there are many more ...

-Alice (Java) Blockly (visual) Code.org Appinventor CIMPLE (C) Kodu Lego Mindstorms Mama Greenfoot (Java) ToonTalk Snap! (at Stanford) Stencyl Prolog (text-based) ... and may others (you can use the one you like) Please suggest more!
-Methods in Computer Science education: Analysis WHAT is Computational Thinking?
+Alice (Java) Greenfoot (Java)

+Blockly (visual) ToonTalk

+Code.org Snap! (at Stanford)

+Appinventor Stencyl

+CiMPLE (C) Prolog (text-based)

+Kodu

+Lego Mindstorms ... and may others

+(you can use the one you like)

+Please suggest more!

+WHAT is Computational Thinking?
 [Papert '80]